shawnlatta-lab/QAExamples/README.md

 Personal Encounters.docx - Example I encountered in my real life.

 Real Life QA examples.docx - This are issues I found while applying for a job.

+What in tarnation.docx - My thoughts at the news of City of Austin payroll error causes $1.4 million in overpayments for employees.
+Story at https://spectrumlocalnews.com/tx/austin/news/2026/04/01/city-of-austin-payroll-error-causes--1-4m-in-overpayments